ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/basic_maths.rst

         Here, we use:

-        - The 'add' operator for component wise addition
+        - The |add| operator for component wise addition
-        - The 'accumulate' operator to find the total sum of each component for all the entities
+        - The |accumulate| operator to find the total sum of each component for all the entities

         **'add' operator**